codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 1. Log in to your GitHub account.

-2. Click the plus icon in the top right corner of the screen and select "New repository" from the drop-down menu.
+2. Click the plus icon in the top right corner of the screen and select `New repository` from the drop-down menu.

 3. Enter a name for your repository, and a brief description (optional).

 4. Choose whether you want your repository to be public or private.
 Public repositories are visible to anyone, while private repositories are only visible to you and the people you invite to collaborate.

-5. Click the "Create repository" button.
+5. Click the `Create repository` button.

 ![image](images/makerepo.png)